jcvdwlt/JC/_posts/2022-08-28-ab-testing.markdown

 hit `Update`, and *viola*, you have your answer.

 The calculator assumes a uniform prior, which means we're assuming that all rates are equally likely before any data is observed.
-The relative importance of the prior diminishes as more data is collected, and it's effect is washed out.
+The relative importance of the prior diminishes as more data is collected, and its effect is washed out.

 ## Frequentist *vs* Bayesian
 In practice, this approach to split-test analysis is less common than the Frequentist approach.
 The two approaches each